stratza/spindlex/README.md

 ## Acknowledgments

-SSH Library builds upon the excellent work of:
+Spindle builds upon the excellent work of:

 - The [cryptography](https://cryptography.io/) library for cryptographic operations
 - The SSH protocol specifications (RFC 4251-4254)